Pocket Squares For Men

-What are Pocket Squares?
+What Are Pocket Squares?

 All About Pocket Squares

 In addition to carrying for practical purposes, handkerchiefs have long been displayed in the top pocket of men's jackets and hence they are referred to as a pocket handkerchief or pocket square.
-A traditional pocket square always has the hem rolled, contrary to handkerchiefs.
+A traditional pocket square always have the hem rolled, contrary to handkerchiefs.

 The trend of pocket squares as a fashion accessory really started during the 1920s, and it continued until the 1960s.
 During that period, all famous actors such as Cary Grant, Fred Astaire and Gary Cooper wore them regularly.
 The pocket square subsequently fell into disuse until the late 2000s and then it made a comeback thanks in part to popular television shows such as Mad Men.